Sok Kwu Wan: Features

+Education

+Lamma Island is in Primary One Admission (POA) School Net 96, which contains a single aided school, Northern Lamma School; no government primary schools are in this net.

+Hong Kong Public Libraries operates South Lamma Public Library at Sok Kwu Wan.

+Law enforcement

+The Hong Kong Police Force operates the Sok Kwu Wan Police Post.

 Environmental conservation

 Paths from the village's ferry pier leads to several beaches, some of which are overseen by Hong Kong Leisure and Cultural Services Department and the Agriculture, Fisheries and Conservation Department (AFCD).
 Sham Wan, one of these beaches, is well known as a breeding location for endangered green sea turtles, and an AFCD facility on the beach is staffed from June to October in order to prevent access to the beach during breeding season.
 The Hong Kong YMCA maintains a small camp facility on the shore of the bay opposite from the village of Sok Kwu Wan, which sits on several acres of forested land that has been under consideration for status as protected land.
 The camp is used for outdoor youth education.
 The entirety of South Lamma has been suggested several times for conservation status under the auspices of AFCD.

 Future developments

 The village, itself, has been the subject of some interesting debate concerning environmental protection and urban expansion.
 A planned community is under discussion to be developed at the site of Sok Kwu Wan's abandoned quarry.
 The development could house an anticipated additional 6,000 residents on the island, including an additional 1900 units with 700 reserved for subsidized housing, a 260 suite hotel, and facilities for water sports.
 Development plans were last reported to have been shelved until 2025.
 The site plans to preserve a green belt consisting of natural mudflats, a lake, and many acres of pristine woodlands.
 Locals voiced interest in a potential eco-tourism resort rather than large-scale residential development.
 Recent developments regarding the real estate development talks show that the development plans may be changed to environmentally protected areas on a large scale, which may provide some interesting opportunities for local small business.